cpliakas/composer-manager-docs/README.md

 ```

 *NOTE:* The `sites/*/` directories may seem like an obvious location for the
-libraries, however Drupal removed write permissions to these directories which
+libraries, however Drupal removes write permissions to these directories on
-can cause frustration.
+every page load which can cause frustration.

 #### Production Environments